 The overview is visible when you open the app.
 It contains a 3D representation of your city along with its indicators as well as plans and projects you have access to.
-These three key elements compose the overview and can be explored and searched using the left panel.
+These three key elements comprise the overview and can be explored and searched using the left panel.
 Additionally, if you have the appropriate permissions, you can use functions in the overview that allow you to add plans, projects, and indicators.
-A citizen without a login can access the overview and provide feedback on selected plans and projects.
+A user without a login can access the overview and provide feedback on selected plans and projects.

 The Plan editor can only be accessed by those with an Urban license.
-There are two types of plans: land use plans and zoning plans.
+There are two types of plans: land-use plans and zoning plans.
 The editor allows you to create multiple alternative scenarios to a plan.
 As you edit land use, zoning, overlays, and parcels or design buildings, metrics allow you to analyze the probable impacts by comparing your current scenario designs to the existing condition or to other scenarios.
 Use metrics to understand how your designs interact with a parcel or site.
-Once designs are finalized, the appropriate scenarios can be made public in the overview for citizens to view.
+Once designs are finalized, the appropriate scenarios can be made public in the overview for anyone to view.

 To learn more about the plan editor, see Create a plan.